| The Notarius and Commercial Transactions on HârnBy: Scott PfeifferHârn, though medieval in environment, has a very late medieval

 his wool.
 He then swears a Bill of Lading before the Harbormaster's assistant,

+who co-seals the document.
+He sets out for Cherafir.
 In Cherafir, he shows the Bill of Lading and pays Bonding Tax

 on the goods, which are offloaded and stored.
 He receives a Bill of Goods from